Please do make an appointment to come and view our Nursery setting.

-From September 2017, we will be continuing with our usual morning sessions to provide the 15 hours universal provision but will also be offering afternoon sessions for anyone who is interested.
+Our morning sessions provide the 15 hours universal provision but we also offer afternoon sessions for anyone who is interested.
 This will take many forms, depending on your eligibility as well as your need.
 Please do read the information below and call the school office if you have any further questions.

 We look forward to welcoming your child into our school setting.

-From September 2017 the 15 hours free state nursery provision, that you, as a parent, get 38 weeks a year, will now rise to 30 hours for working parents of 3 to 4 year olds in England.
+From September 2017 the 30 hours free state nursery provision was introduced so that you, as a working parent, get 38 weeks a year in England.
 In theory, you can spread this free childcare entitlement over further weeks of the year, but this will mean that you’ll get fewer than 30 hours free childcare each week and is not a service that Kimpton Primary School can provide as we are only open during term time.

 Who is Eligible?